Research Training Groups

-Graduate schools are directed by several professors.
+Research training groups are directed by several professors.
 Their aim is to conduct research within a clearly defined subject.
-It is within this framework that PhD researchers write their thesis’ and benefit from special structures, such as supervision by several tutors, a study programme, career development opportunities, mandatory reporting and furthermore.
-Postdocs may also be a member of a graduate school.
+It is within this framework that PhD researchers write their thesis and benefit from special structures, such as supervision by several tutors, a formal curriculum, career development opportunities, mandatory reporting, etc. Postdocs may also be members of a research training group.

 - Dynamic Capabilities and Relationships (Business Administration and Economics)

-The graduate school is organised jointly by the European University Viadrina and the German Graduate School of Management and Law in Heilbronn.
+This research training group is organized jointly by the European University Viadrina and the German Graduate School of Management and Law in Heilbronn.
 The Viadrina side is represented by Professor Dr. Albrecht Söllner.
-The graduate school was founded in 2011 and is funded by the Dieter Schwarz Foundation.
-Currently nine doctoral researchers write their dissertations at this graduate school.
+It was founded in 2011 and is funded by the Dieter Schwarz Foundation.
+Currently nine doctoral researchers write their dissertations in this research training group.

 - Interdisciplinary Polish Studies (all faculties)

-The graduate school is located at the Center for Interdisciplinary Polish Studies (ZIP) and is represented by Professor Dr. Dagmara Jajeśniak-Quast (Faculty of Business Administration and Economics, Director of the ZIP).
+This research training group is located at the Center for Interdisciplinary Polish Studies (ZIP) and is represented by Professor Dr. Dagmara Jajeśniak-Quast (Faculty of Business Administration and Economics, Director of the ZIP).
 The Center was founded in 2011 with funding from the Federal State of Brandenburg.
-Since 2013, funding has been available from the Hanns Seidel Foundation which has put the graduate school on a secure long-term financial footing.
-Fourteen PhD students are currently writing their dissertations at this graduate school.
+Since 2013, funding has been available from the Hanns Seidel Foundation which has put the research training group on a secure long-term financial footing.
+Fourteen PhD students are currently writing their dissertations here.

-Follow this link to view past graduate schools at the European University Viadrina.
+Follow this link to view past research training groups at Viadrina.